SoftlySpoken/IFCA/README.md

 ### Datasets

 The datasets that we used in the experiments can be downloaded via the following links: [real datasets](https://disk.pku.edu.cn:443/link/AC690DDF7CC1F8221D5CA61FBCB2732D); [synthetic datasets](https://disk.pku.edu.cn:443/link/BB9CB60B196181BC5B9430C7DDB1F530).
+One of the smaller datasets, Enron, is included in this repository (enron.tar.bz2) as an example.

 If you would like to run `testBatch` on a custom dataset, please convert it to the following format: